Login and API access

 - Coriolis API – 7667

-- Web UI – 80/443 – port 80 automatically escalates to HTTPS on 443, the self-signed HTTPS certificate is unique to the appliance
+80/443 – port 80 automatically escalates to HTTPS on 443, the self-signed

 Technical details and container components

-The OpenStack components Coriolis leverages (Keystone for multitenancy, and Barbican for secret management) and other supporting services (such as RabbitMQ and MariaDB) are deployed using Kolla.
+The OpenStack components Coriolis leverages (Keystone for multitenancy and Barbican for secret management) and other supporting services (such as RabbitMQ and MariaDB) are deployed using Kolla.

 The containers for each of the Coriolis services are the following: